Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: Conclusions

 \section{Conclusions}

-We report the detection of $664$ new OCs within de Galactic disc, as the result of the adaptation and application of the \texttt{OCfinder} method to \textit{Gaia} EDR3.
+We report the detection of $628$ new OCs within de Galactic disc, as the result of the adaptation and application of the \texttt{OCfinder} method to \textit{Gaia} EDR3.
 For all of the new OCs, we report mean astrometric values $(\alpha,\delta,l,b,\parallax,\mu_{\alpha^*},\mu_\delta)$ and radial velocity when available.
-We also estimate their ages, distances and line-of-sight extinctions using an ANN trained on well-characterised OCs that was successfully applied to the OCs known in \textit{Gaia} DR2.
-We divide the new OCs into class A, class B and class C depending on the reliability of the candidate by inspecting the distribution of their member stars in all the available dimensions.
+We also estimate their ages, distances, and line-of-sight extinctions using an ANN trained on well-characterised OCs that was successfully applied to the OCs known in \textit{Gaia} DR2.
+We divided the new OCs into class A, class B, and class C depending on the reliability of the candidate by inspecting the distribution of their member stars in all the available dimensions.

 We find that the new OCs are located, in general, at farther distances than the clusters known from \textit{Gaia} DR2.
-In fact, we are only able to detect four new objects closer than $1$ kpc from the Sun.
-This is thanks to the improvements in parallax and proper motion precisions of \textit{Gaia} EDR3 with respect to DR2 that allow us to find more clustered objects (and thus we are able to search farther), and a better knowledge of the OC population at close distances.
+In fact, we were only able to detect three new objects closer than $1$ kpc from the Sun.
+This is thanks to the improvements in parallax and proper motion precisions of \textit{Gaia} EDR3, with respect to DR2 which allowed us to find more clustered objects (and thus we were able to search farther), and better knowledge of the OC population at close distances.

 The estimation of astrophysical parameters also adds reliability to the OCs found with \texttt{OCfinder}.
 We see that young OCs follow the Galactic spiral arms, and they disperse on the Galactic disc as we explore older ages.
 Also, we find most OCs to be located at low $|Z|$ in the inner disc, with the exception of some old ($> 1$ Gyr) newly found OCs.
 In the outer disc, we are able to see the flaring of the Galactic disc with young OCs.